Robust entanglement buffers based on SWAP interactions

 An alternative approach is the dissipative generation of entanglement, proposed and studied on several platforms \cite{plenio_cavity-loss-induced_1999, kastoryano_dissipative_2011, krauter_entanglement_2011, rao_dark_2013, cormick_dissipative_2013, morigi_dissipative_2015, lin_dissipative_2013, shankar_autonomously_2013, rao_dissipative_2017, cole_resource-efficient_2022,malinowski_generation_2022}.
 It promises a deterministic output that is independent of the initial state and resilient to errors.
 However, given that it requires driving fields and environmental damping channels to act globally on the whole system, it is not clear how to realize this approach remotely over a quantum network.

 In this paper, we discuss a potential primitive for remote entanglement generation: entanglement buffers.
-Similar to dissipative generation, entanglement buffers can accumulate entanglement, independent of initial states and resilient to errors, however, especially suitable for quantum networks.
-Given a generic quantum network scenario in which a source broadcasts a stream of maximally entangled states to two or more network parties for a given task, entanglement buffers accumulate the provided entanglement among the parties in local multi-qubit storage systems for later on-demand use.
+Similar to dissipative generation, entanglement buffers can accumulate entanglement in a way that is resilient to errors and largely independent of the buffer’s initial state, making them especially suitable for quantum networks.
+Given a generic quantum network scenario in which a local source broadcasts a stream of maximally entangled states to two or more remote network parties for a given task, entanglement buffers accumulate the provided entanglement among the parties in local multi-qubit storage systems for later on-demand use.
 Crucially, they do not rely on the single-shot memory storage of a quantum state with maximum possible fidelity.
-Instead, the goal is to fill the buffer with, \textit{i.e.}, 'cache', a maximum (required) amount of entanglement between the parties at the expense of as many source state copies as needed.
+Instead, the goal is to fill the buffer with, \textit{i.e.}, ``cache'', a maximum (required) amount of entanglement between the parties at the expense of as many source state copies as needed.
+This is in contrast to works \cite{Briegel.etal1998, Dur.etal1999, Sangouard.etal2011, bernardes_rate_2011, sheng_hybrid_2013, behera_demonstration_2019, pouryousef_quantum_2022, Inesta_performance_2023, elsayed_fidelity_2023, Davies_entanglement_2024, Collins_multiplexed_2007, Simon_quantum_2007} that explore the operation strategies on multiple independent quantum memories based on the average fidelity with respect to a target Bell state.
+They design and optimize strategies from a quantum repeater perspective by generating and purifying stored entangled states, including a recent work that introduces the notion of ``entanglement buffering'' \cite{Davies_entanglement_2024} in this context.
+In that setting, two pairs of quantum memories are used, where one pair stores an incoming Bell pair that is later consumed to purify the other via entanglement pumping.
+Here, we consider an entanglement buffer consisting of an ensemble of qubits per party that buffers Bell-state entanglement through a sequence of SWAP interactions.
+We quantify the overall amount of stored entanglement in terms of the \textit{logarithmic negativity} $E$ \cite{Vidal.etal2002, plenio_logarithmic_2005}, which offers an alternative figure of merit to fidelity, particularly when it comes to buffering a certain amount of entanglement rather than storing specific states.